Boundary pairs associated with quadratic forms: Boundary pairs constructed from other boundary pairs

-the norms associated with $\qf h$ and $\qf h_a$ (see~\eqref{eq:norm.qf}) are equivalent, and $\qf h_a$ is also a closed quadratic form.
-We will now derive the objects arising from the boundary pair associated with $\qf h_a$, denoted with a subscript $(\cdot)_a$:
+the norms associated with $\qf h$ and $\qf h_a$ (see~\eqref{eq:norm.qf}) are equivalent, hence $\qf h_a$ is also a closed quadratic form on $\HS^1$.
+We will now derive the objects arising from the boundary pair $(\Gamma,\HSaux)$ associated with $\qf h_a$, denoted with a subscript $(\cdot)_a$:

 \begin{proposition}